 2 Set a to-do list

 One of the most important reasons for keeping a to-do list is the organisation.
-Organising your tasks with a list can help you from feeling out of control and can make this particular time much more manageable and give you a sense of feeling grounded .
+Organising your tasks with a list can help you from feeling out of control and can give you a sense of feeling grounded .
 Seeing a clear outline of your completed and uncompleted tasks will help you feel organised and stay mentally focused.

 When I do my list I usually do: